- Admissions & Aid

 St. Malachy's is a school in North Philadelphia, which is where I'm from.
 It's a low-income neighborhood and very close-by to where I live.
 When I started teaching there in 2015 with GMercyU's TAP program, I first observed teachers, the first being the school’s first-grade teacher.
 She was amazing.
 She always wanted to be with her kids and help them.
 That's when I knew this was the school I wanted to be at.
 This school is so loving and they really care about their kids.
 The second reason why I wanted to stay there was that a majority of the kids there are black students, something I can relate to.
 I understand a lot of their backgrounds.
 I felt like I needed to be here.
 It's where I see myself being.

 Luckily, I was offered two positions for after graduation.
 One was a full-time librarian position and the other was a Kindergarten teacher.
-I’m happy to say that I will be a Kindergarten teacher at St. Malachy’s!
+I accepted the position as a Kindergarten teacher at St. Malachy’s.
+I am now a third grade teacher at St. Malachy's, after serving in the Kindergarten role for one school year.

 GMercyU is very engaged and intensive.
 You have teachers that care and are engaged with their students.
 You'll never feel like you can't talk to your professors or that they don't have enough time for you.
 For me, I love that this is a small school.
 The classes are perfect.
 At most I had 20 students in my class so I didn't have to worry about the professor not giving me feedback.